apiad/violetear/docs/guide.md

     Alternatively, in a desktop-first design, your main layout is optimized for a normal screen and then you add media queries for smaller screens (with increasingly smaller values for `max_width`).

     Like in all previous design decisions, `violetear` will not force you to choose either approach.
 You're free to design mobile-first, desktop-first, or use any combination of media queries that you desire.

+## Where to go from here

+This covers all the basic concepts in `violetear`, but of course there is much more you can learn.

+- You can [browse the examples](./examples) to see concrete, much more detailed use cases.
+- You can [read the annotated API](./api) to see how everything works under the hood.

+If you need any additional help, or find something that's not quite as you'd expect, don't hesitate to ask by [opening an issue](https://github.com/apiad/violetear/issues).